jhilberdink/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

-This project performs a statistical analysis of production data for the MechaCar.
+For this project, I performed a statistical analysis of production data for MechaCar vehicles.
 The first section presents a multiple linear regression to predict fuel efficiency of MechaCar prototypes.
 The second and third sections analyze suspension coil metrics to determine if the consistency of different manufacturing lots.
 Finally, I propose a statistical study that could be used to compare the performance of MechaCar vehicles against vehicles from other competitors.

 ## Linear Regression to Predict MPG